Policy Action: STATE LEGISLATIVE AGENDA

 Human Dignity

 Immigrant survivors and their families fear accessing services and systems that increase safety and support because of the threat of deportation.
-This bill rebuilds community trust by making it clear that immigration enforcement has no place in state and local law enforcement making it safer for survivors to come forward to seek support and services.
+This bill specifically prohibits state and local entities from entering into or renewing any collaboration or detention agreements that would delegate federal immigration enforcement powers to these entities.

 Donate